Velocidex/velociraptor-docs/content/knowledge_base/tips/multiple_oauth.md

        oauth_client_secret: AAAAA
 ```

-Note that you can have multiple oidc authenticators and each can have a separate name and an icon associated with it (e.g. if multiple organizations use separate Okta logins).
+Note that you can have multiple `OIDC` authenticators and each can have a separate name and an icon associated with it (e.g. if multiple organizations use separate Okta logins).

 ![Logging in with multiple providers](https://user-images.githubusercontent.com/3856546/160241517-c2bf85e5-7d5d-4d3b-ac24-b2bfbda5436b.png)